ketil-malde/yasmot/docs/paper.md

 Other object trackers that examine the detected objects to support tracking Tracktor++ [@bergmann2019tracking], and DeepSORT [@wojke2017simple], which similarly to BoT-SORT extends SORT with features from a deep learning model to matches detections across frames more reliably, particularly in crowded or dynamic environments.

-# Acknowledgements
+# Acknowledgments

-This work was developed using data from the CoastVision (RCN grant number 325862) and CRIMAC projects (RCN grant number 309512), and after discussions with Vaneeda Allken, Taraneh Westergerling, and Peter Liessem.
+This work was developed using data from the CoastVision (RCN 325862) and CRIMAC projects (RCN 309512), and after productive discussions with Vaneeda Allken, Taraneh Westergerling, and Peter Liessem.

 # References